Barbering Schools in Minnesota

 1,500 Education Hours

-Required to earn a barbering license
+Required to earn a barber license

 Barber schools in the Land of 10,000 Lakes must be approved by the Minnesota Board of Barber Examiners—there are five public barber schools available, and all are located in the Twin Cities metro area.
-During your barbering program, you must complete 1,500 hours of instruction.
+During your barber program, you must complete 1,500 hours of instruction.
 While some states offer crossover programs that combine barbering and cosmetology training together, in Minnesota you must complete a separate 1,550-hour accredited cosmetology program if you want to work as a cosmetologist.

 • Scientific fundamentals of barbering